pedroalbanese/kp/README.md

 ```

 ## Overview
 There are two main components, the shell and the libraries that interact with the database directly.
-The shell interfaces with the database through those abstractionsso that the actual logic is the same for v1 and v2.
+The shell interfaces with the database through those abstractions.
 The shell works by having individual files for each command which are strung together in `main.go`.

 ## License